heclak/community-a4e-c/README.md

 ### Multiplayer Troubleshooting

-- If you wish to host missions using the DCS standalone server, the server's installation must include the A-4E-C module.
+- A DCS standalone server hosting missions with the A-4E-C must have the A-4E-C module installed.

-- Additionally, in order to host players who do not have the A-4E-C module installed on missions that feature it, you will need to be ready to get a little hands-on with your mission files.
+- A server can host players who do not have the A-4E-C module installed on missions that feature it, you will need to be ready to get a little hands-on with your mission files.
 The Mission Editor dictates that any mission with an A4-E-C in it requires the module (just as it would any other aircraft), and it's *.miz* mission files are, in fact, *.zip* files.

 - Make a copy of your *.miz* file, and rename it with a *.zip* file extension, and unzip it.